 - 10.255.255.8/30

-When associating with a transit gateway, the allowedPrefixes property controls which CIDR ranges are advertised to your on-premises network.
-This enables selective routing across your multi-VPC topology.
+When associating with a transit gateway, the allowedPrefixes property controls which CIDR blocks are advertised to on-premises networks.
+This example advertises only two /30 subnets rather than the entire VPC range, enabling fine-grained control over which resources are reachable from on-premises.

 import * as pulumi from "@pulumi/pulumi";